segunak/SegunAkinyemi.com/docs/_posts/2022-07-29-commands-of-christ.md

 ## Random Command

-If you don't feel like scrolling through the entire webpage, you can generate a random command using the widget below.
+If you don't feel like scrolling through the entire page, you can generate a random command using the widget below.

 <link rel="stylesheet" href="/assets/css/quotes.css">
 <div class="random-quote-box">